For some waking up early and working out feels right. For others maybe it is a midday stroll around the neighborhood.

 - Afternoons: I feel it is best to have meetings in the afternoons.
 There happens to be quite a bit of research supporting meetings later in the day.
 I’ll schedule my 1:1’s, company meetings, project updates, all if possible, in the afternoon.
 Creating proposals is also good afternoon work.

 There are always exceptions to the rule, but I have found a simple daily structure of breaking my day up into time blocks is advantageous.

 Breaking up my day is also helpful to tackle the most challenging part of sales: getting prospects to call/email you back.

 It is not mentally possible to stay in prospect mode all day long.
 Time blocks allow me to switch things up throughout the day.

-An easy tip to increases sales without spending a dime on any tools is to increase your activity.
+An easy tip to increases sales without spending a dime on any tool is to increase your activity.
 The challenge is how do you increase activity without losing your mind.